enasequence/read_docs/submit/samples/interactive.rst

 such as Microsoft Excel or Google Sheets.
 Consider the following tips as you complete your spreadsheet:

 - **Do not remove the first three lines of the spreadsheet**, which specify the checklist in use, field names and units row.
-Please retain all of these rows for a successful submission
+Please retain all of these rows for a successful ENA submission
 - **Enter data in row 4 onwards**.
 Use row 3 (#units) to specify units where required by the checklist
 - Use the `sample checklist portal <https://www.ebi.ac.uk/ena/browser/checklists>`_ to look up the requirements and restrictions for each field